PLEASE BE SURE TO CONFIRM STATE APPROVAL BEFORE REGISTERING FOR THIS PROGRAM: 15-Hour Equivalent USPAP State Approvals.

 Overall Learning Objectives

-The module objectives are incorporated into the overall objectives for the Appraisal Institute’s 2014-2015 15-Hour Equivalent USPAP Course as identified below:
+Each module in the course includes specific learning objectives, but they are incorporated into the overall objectives for the Appraisal Institute’s 2018-2019 15-Hour Equivalent USPAP Course as identified below:

-• Recognize the design structure, key terms and concepts, and primary content sections of the 2014-2015 USPAP document.
+- Recognize the design structure, key terms and concepts, and primary content sections of the 2018-2019 USPAP publication.

 - Identify “real-world” scenarios that apply USPAP to situations that appraisers encounter in daily practice.

-Pre-Course Quiz: Testing Your Current Knowledge of USPAP
+Pre-Course Assessment: Testing Your Current Knowledge of USPAP

 Module 1: Introduction to USPAP